Temples in Delhi opting for restricted 'darshan' facilities for devotees during Navratri | Business

 However, for the sake of the devotees, the temple authorities will showcase the rituals on social media.

-''Pujas would be performed in the temple in the morning as well as in the evening and it would be telecast on our YouTube page,'' Ahuja said.
+''Pujas would be performed in the temple in the morning as well as in the evening and it would be telecast on our YouTube channel,'' Ahuja said.

+The Chattarpur temple that used to receive ''lakhs of visitors'' every day during Navratri before the pandemic hit the country will also remain closed.

+''The temple will remain closed for the public from Tuesday till the last day of the Navratri.
+The puja will be performed by the priests, the only people who will be allowed inside the temple during this time,'' the CEO of the temple said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)